Bulimia: What It Is And How To Move Past It

 Bulimia, or bulimia nervosa, is a mental health condition that can take many different forms, but is usually marked by two key behaviors:

 • Compensation.
-People with bulimia typically feel extreme anxiety about gaining weight as a result of their binge eating.
+People with bulimia typically feel extreme anxiety about their body weight as a result of their binge eating.
 As a result, they will take extreme, unhealthy measures in an attempt to “compensate” for their excessive food consumption.
 Contrary to popular belief, these behaviors do not always take the form of purging via self-induced vomiting or laxatives, though they can.
 There’s also another type of bulimia known as “non-purging,” which involves prolonged fasting or excessive exercise in order to “make up for” the food consumed.

 The current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) specifies that a person must be binging and displaying compensatory behaviors at least once per week to be diagnosed with bulimia.
 However, many people who don’t meet or exceed this limit may still be experiencing disordered eating.
 Even if they don’t meet the official diagnostic criteria, they could likely still benefit from professional help and treatment.